-Consistently waking during these hours is an indication that the gallbladder or liver is out of balance.
+Consistently waking during these hours may be an indication that the gallbladder or liver is out of balance.
 When the energy of a meridian is not flowing well due to a block such as unhealthy eating, toxic overload or stress, you’ll experience a sign or symptom from the meridian(s) involved.

 ), congested, sticky bile, digestion problems and fat malabsorption, which results from faulty digestion and specifically from one or more of these three causes: liver congestion, poor quality congested bile, lack of pancreatic enzymes

-bottled-up and repressed emotions (anger, frustration, resentment)
+Unresolved soul wounds.
+Bottled-up and repressed emotions (anger, frustration, bitterness, hard thoughts, pride, resentment)